mangaka585/mangaka585/README.md

 I am also an open-source enthusiast.
 I learned a lot from the open-source community and I love how collaboration and knowledge sharing happened through open-source.

-💬 Ask me about anything, I am happy to help
+💬 Ask me about anything, I am happy to help.

 <span>
 <img src="https://github.com/mangaka585/github_statistics/blob/master/generated/overview.svg#gh-dark-mode-only" />